This post devotes a lot of space to the old commerical district and then the names of stores & shops

 3736 N Halsted Street

-David Akiyama from LakeView Historical-Facebook contributed this image of the corner of Bradley Place and Halsted Street mid-1960's.
-This space was once part of Bismarck Gardens during the turn of the 20th century
+David Akiyama from LakeView Historical-Facebook contributed this newspaper photo of the corner of Bradley Place and Halsted Street mid-1960's.
+This space was once part of patio area of Bismarck Gardens during the turn of the 20th century

 The Drum Gift Shop